 The Department of Philosophy at the University of Oklahoma offers programs of study leading to two advanced degrees: a terminal MA, either with thesis or without, and a PhD.
-The department offers broad training in the major fields of philosophy, with particular strengths in epistemology, philosophy of religion, aesthetics, Asian philosophy, philosophy of science, logic, metaphysics, philosophy of mind, ethics, political philosophy, and the history of ancient and modern philosophy.
+The department offers broad training in the major fields of philosophy.
+We are ranked by the Philosophical Gourmet Report in philosophy of religion (top 16), Chinese philosophy (top 9) and philosophy of art (top 28), and also have particular strengths in epistemology, philosophy of science, feminist philosophy, logic, metaphysics, philosophy of language, ethics, political philosophy, and the history of ancient and modern philosophy.

 An excellent teacher-to-student ratio combined with small class size assures students of a program of study with extensive interaction with faculty.
 In addition to classes and seminars, the department offers a rich and lively philosophical environment with an emphasis on informal interaction between faculty and students.
-The department has an active program of visiting speakers, and the University Library has large and comprehensive holdings in philosophy.
+The department has an active program of visiting speakers, graduate students and faculty organize a wide variety of reading groups, and the University Libraries have large and comprehensive holdings in philosophy.

 The Masters in Philosophy at OU: We offer a terminal MA degree in philosophy.
-Those who complete their MA here may apply to the PhD program, and will compete on the same footing as all candidates applying with MA degrees in philosophy.
-The MA requires either 30 hours of coursework (if you write a thesis), or 36 hours of coursework (if you take the MA exam).
-The pre-requisite is a Bachelor's degree in philosophy.
-(In exceptional cases, an applicant may be admitted with a Bachelor's degree in another field, if the applicant has substantial philosophy coursework.)
-Those granted admission to the MA program do not receive funding.
+We are now offering up to two assistantships per admissions year to MA students.
+These assistantships currently carry a stipend of approximately $16,000, health insurance and a tuition waiver.
+MA students who are not funded may complete their degrees part-time, and may begin their studies in either the fall or the spring.
+Students who complete their MA here may apply to the PhD program, and will compete on the same footing as all candidates applying with MA degrees in philosophy.
+The MA requires either 30 hours of coursework (for students who write a thesis), or 36 hours of coursework (for students who take the MA exam).
+The prerequisite is a Bachelor's degree in philosophy.
+(In exceptional cases, an applicant may be admitted with a Bachelor's degree in another field, if the applicant has completed substantial philosophy coursework.)
+MA students take classes alongside PhD students and receive full faculty support and attention.

 Everyone who is admitted to the PhD program is automatically awarded a Graduate Assistantship, which is typically a half-time (20 hours/week) appointment.
-During 2011-2012, the stipends ranged from approximately $13,000 to $14,000 per year.
-Seven hours of resident tuition and 9 hours of the additional tuition paid by nonresidents are waived for all Graduate Assistants.
-All Graduate Assistants are also eligible to receive basic single health coverage as a benefit of employment.
+The 2014-2015 stipend is at least $16,000 per year.
+Tuition, up to the number of hours required for the degree, is waived for Graduate Assistants who enroll in at least 5 credit hours each spring and fall, provided they satisfy a few training and paperwork requirements.
+All Graduate Assistants are eligible to receive free basic single health coverage as a benefit of employment.
 An upgrade to a more comprehensive plan, or the addition of a spouse and/or children to one's coverage, is available by paying an additional premium.

-For information about the graduate program, you can fill out our on-line information request form and an information packet (including application materials) will be mailed to you.
+For information about the graduate program, you can fill out our on-line information request form and an information packet will be mailed to you.

-Further inquiries about the graduate program and requests for application materials may be directed to:
+Further inquiries about the graduate program and application procedures may be directed to:

 Dr. Sherri Irvin